Top

 6. What’s the connection between Fenway Park and the Hammock Coast?
 Tom Yawkey, longtime owner of the Boston Red Sox, made one of the largest land donations in South Carolina’s history to the state.
 He donated more than 20,000 acres along the Hammock Coast to the South Carolina Department of Natural Resources.
 The Tom Yawkey Wildlife Center is one of the hidden gems of this already spectacular area.

 7. The town of Pawleys Island has a year-round population of only slightly more than 100 people.
-It claims to be the oldest seaside resort in America, and it’s popularity is on display year round.
-Permanent resident may only number around 100, but in peak tourism months, the population balloons to several thousand.
+It claims to be the oldest seaside resort in America, and its popularity is on display year round.
+Permanent residents may only number around 100, but, in peak tourism months, the population balloons of new and longtime guests who find that this quiet island is an oasis.

 Pawleys became a vacation destination, of sorts, in the 1700s when wealthy plantation owners left their rice farms and headed to the nearby sea.
 On Pawleys, they could feel the cool ocean breeze and get away from the heat and humidity of the inland plantations – and from the mosquitoes, too!